About this Event

 Info: The AWA Project: Bridging Climate Anxiety and Water Resilience: A Youth-Led Framework for Cross-Sectoral Collaboration between Nordic and Global South Actors.
 Big-picture perspective, drawing on the work of Norwegian Institute of Nature Research (NINA), the experience, and emerging knowledge at the intersection of climate, nature, and mental health and psychosocial wellbeing.
 The MHPSS/Climate Change Framework Working Group: What has been done since the last conference?
 An operation perspective by the Working Group.

-*Andrea CΓ‘ceres Almendrades is the Founder & Executive Director of The AWA Project, and the Head of International Operations in Savinco Social Finance. *Margarita Novoa-Garrido is the Research Director at NINA leading a group of social scientists and sociologists and the One Health strategic topic in NINA. auditorium PA110-113 Athene 1 - 2
+Andrea Cáceres Almendrades is the Founder & Executive Director of The AWA Project, and the Head of International Operations in Savinco Social Finance.
+Margarita Novoa-Garrido is a Research Director at the Norwegian Institute for Nature Research, a veterinarian with a PhD in bacteriology and a deep commitment to research-based interdisciplinary approaches.
+TBC, The MHPSS/Climate Change Framework Working Group.
+Auditorium PA110-113 Athene 1 - 2.

 Break and change rooms